Motorcycle helmets: Safety over style

 Sun in your face, wind in your hair, and endless bluegrass-lined roads before you: An evening or weekend cruise on a motorcycle can be exciting, relaxing, and adrenaline-fueled all at the same time.

 One piece of protective gear has the ability to greatly reduce the above statistics: a helmet.
-On average, unhelmeted riders are 3 times more likely than helmeted ones to sustain traumatic brain injuries in a crash, according to the Insurance Institute for Highway Safety (IIHS).
+On average, unhelmeted riders are three times more likely than helmeted ones to sustain traumatic brain injuries in a crash, according to the Insurance Institute for Highway Safety (IIHS).

 Motorcycles in Kentucky